JosephKemper/1000-Days-of-Code-Challenge/100 Days of Code Part 4.md

 ### Wednesday, 24 January, 2024

 Today, I planned out what I want to have my person data class track within my person data class.

+# Day 439
+### Thursday, 25 January, 2024

+As result of talking with a friend, I added another feature I want to include in my project, specifically analytics technology that will let the program better forecast how long it will take to complete a task using data collected from past jobs completed by an individual.
+I also want to make versions of this data available to everyone, with the specific goal of encouraging growth opportunities.
+I realize this is already a huge project, but I really don't care, I am having fun with it, and I know I will learn a lot when I move from the planning to the programming stages.